Enjoy long-running favourites and the newest sensations, all from the world of Japanese animation.

 Winning hearts with its calming vibe, gorgeous landscapes, and authentically portrayed friendships, Laid-Back Camp has grown so much in popularity that it has even spawned a spin-off mobile game: Laid-Back Camp: All-in-One.

 The show’s third and latest season continues to ignite viewers’ sense of wanderlust with its gorgeously animated depictions of real Japanese locales such as Cape Irago and Hatanagi Lake.
-Just don’t watch Laid-Back Camp with an empty stomach — you’re going to feel peckish seeing scenes of the girls cooking up dishes like Hamburg steak and beef stew and enjoying foods such as yakitori.
+Just don’t watch Laid-Back Camp with an empty stomach — you’ll feel peckish watching scenes of the girls cooking dishes like Hamburg steak and beef stew, and enjoying foods like yakitori.

 Whether you’re following Rin on her solo camping trips or watching the group bond over their camping trips, the series is a gentle reminder to slow down and enjoy the journey.